eundersander/siro_hitl_unity_client/README.md

 * When connecting your headset to your development computer via USB, a pop-up will ask you to confirm the connection within the VR headset.
   * If the pop-up doesn't show up, reconnect your USB cable.
   * You may also have to re-do this after the headset goes into sleep mode.
 * Deployment occasionally fails when the application is already installed.
-You can delete the old build from the Quest storage menu.
+You can delete the old build from the Quest storage menu (find it under 'unknown sources').
 The following error will often show in Unity when that occurs:
 ```
 CommandInvokationFailure: Unable to install APK to device.
 Please make sure the Android SDK is installed and is properly configured in the Editor.
 See the Console for more details.
 /home/user/Unity/Hub/Editor/2022.3.7f1/Editor/Data/PlaybackEngines/AndroidPlayer/SDK/platform-tools/adb -s "4G3YA1ZF571D4D" install -r -d "/home/user/git/siro_hitl_unity_client/Build/build.apk"